Disneyland vs. Walt Disney World - Which To Visit

 Both resorts have a castle park—Disneyland at Disneyland Resort and Magic Kingdom at Walt Disney World.
 This is where you’ll find the castle at the center of the park, along with the typical lands of Main Street USA, Adventureland, Frontierland, Fantasyland, and Tomorrowland.

-There are differences in the parks—Disneyland has New Orleans Square, Galaxy’s Edge, and Toontown while Magic Kingdom has Liberty Square.
+There are major differences in the castle parks—Disneyland has New Orleans Square, Galaxy’s Edge, and Toontown while Magic Kingdom has Liberty Square.

 There is a lot of overlap between the rides of the two resorts.
 Of the fiftyish rides at Walt Disney World, I count about thirty as being present in Disneyland Resort in some identical or substantially similar form.